 The Ultraboost All Terrain uses Continental™ rubber.
 This type of outsole employs automotive tire technology as it targets an impressive grip on roads and trails.
 The technology also increases the shoe’s capacity to resist wear and tear.
 The gripping lugs are more pronounced than other All Terrain shoes on the Adidas roster.

 On top of the Continental™ outsole is the Stretchweb rubber, which features a pattern that flexes underfoot to provide an energized ride.
 It aims to lower the pressure from foot strike, thus decreasing the chances of discomfort.

 Featuring Adidas' signature Boost™, the midsole provides a plush comfort while maintaining a springy ride.
 This technology works by absorbing the impact of the foot strike and releasing it during take-off, resulting in an energized push from the ground.

 There is also a removable sock liner that is replaceable with customized insoles to enable a more pleasant wearing experience.

-A full Primeknit upper in the Ultra Boost All Terrain offers an adaptive coverage and an elastic feel.
+A full Primeknit upper of this Ultraboost running shoe offers an adaptive coverage and an elastic feel.
 Adidas claims a one-of-a-kind knitting process, resulting in no two uppers in any shoe being alike.
-While it is thicker than the older versions of Ultra Boost, it is also softer as it aims to provide both comfort and protection.
+While it is thicker than the older versions of Ultraboost, it is also softer as it aims to provide both comfort and protection.

-The Primeknit is wrapped by an ultra-thin film layer that has a water-repellant feature.
+The Primeknit is wrapped by an ultra-thin film layer that has a water-repellent feature.
 This add-on allows the foot to stay in momentum without being distracted by wet conditions.

 The unique mid-cut sock collar that’s designed to provide warmth during winter conditions.
 It also prevents rocks and dirt from getting into the shoe.
 It also comes with an extended pull tab with 3M strips to provide visibility when running in the dark.